mahyarx/Payload4Everything/Methodology and Resources/Active Directory Attack.md

 #### Relaying with WebDav Trick

-> Example of exploitation where you can coerce machine accounts to authenticate to a host annd combine it with Resource Based Constrained Delegation to gain elevated access.
+> Example of exploitation where you can coerce machine accounts to authenticate to a host and combine it with Resource Based Constrained Delegation to gain elevated access.
+It allows attackers to elicit authentications made over HTTP instead of SMB

 **Requirement**:
 *  WebClient service